-Sir Nicholas William Peter Clegg & Lady Marian Clegg have three young sons – Antonio, Alberto and Miguel.
+Sir Nicholas William Peter Clegg & Lady Clegg have three young sons – Antonio, Alberto and Miguel.
 Nick Clegg was born in Buckinghamshire in 1967.

 He grew up in Oxfordshire with two brothers and a sister in a large extended family.
 His mother is Dutch and father is half Russian.

 He studied Social Anthropology at Cambridge and afterwards continued my post graduate studies at the University of Minnesota and the College of Europe in Bruges.
 He then spent some time in New York, working as a trainee journalist with Christopher Hitchens, as a consultant in London, and in Budapest writing about economic reform having won a prize from the Financial Times.

 Later he moved to Brussels where he worked for five years for the European Commission.
 His job included managing aid projects in Central Asia following the collapse of communism and acting as a trade negotiator with China and Russia as a senior member of Leon Brittan’s office, then Vice President of the EC.

 In 1999 he was elected Member of the European Parliament for the East Midlands – the first liberal Parliamentarian in the whole region since the 1930s.
 As an MEP, he co-founded the Campaign for Parliamentary Reform, which led calls for reforms to expenses, transparency and accountability in the European Parliament.
 He was also the Trade and Industry Spokesman for the Liberal group of MEPs and piloted a radical new law breaking up telecoms monopolies.

 The travelling life of an MEP was difficult to reconcile with a young family and in 2004 he stood down as an MEP.
 He lectured part-time at Sheffield and Cambridge Universities before being elected as Member of Parliament for Sheffield Hallam in 2005.